kennyalmendral/kennyalmendral.github.io/_posts/2018-07-24-php-variables-comments.md

 title: PHP Variables and Comments
 ---

-Variables and comments are widely used in PHP as a fundamental building block.
+Variables and comments are widely used in PHP as fundamental building blocks.

 ## Variables